AlexABlas/alexablas.github.io/index.md

 ## About me

 Hello, my name Alexandra!
-I am a fifth year PhD student in the Spanish & Portuguese Department at the University of Pittsburgh.
+I am a fifth year PhD student in the Spanish & Portuguese Department at the University of Pittsburgh, and doing a certificate in Latin American Studies, Film & Media, and Gender & Sexualities.
 My research interests include queer studies, Transpacific Studies, and fan cultures.

 ## Contact information
 Contact me at [maa485@pitt.edu](maa485@pitt.edu).